dory-ai/n8n-mcp-bridge/readme.md

-# MCP Client Service for n8n Integration
+# n8n-mcp-bridge

-This service acts as a bridge between n8n and Model Context Protocol (MCP) servers.
-It enables n8n workflows to interact with MCP servers by providing a standardized HTTP API that handles the complexity of the MCP protocol behind the scenes.
+A lightweight bridge service that connects n8n workflows to Model Context Protocol (MCP) servers.
+This enables AI agents in n8n to seamlessly leverage specialized tools from MCP servers without requiring self-hosting of n8n.

 ## What this service does

-The MCP Client Service provides three core functionalities:
+The n8n-mcp-bridge provides three core functionalities:

 1. **List Available MCP Servers**: Returns a list of all configured MCP servers with their descriptions, allowing an AI agent in n8n to discover which specialized tools are available.